Mastering Emotional Detachment for Better Chess Performance

 4. Note one thing you did well, regardless of result.

-5. Set one process goal — for example, "check all opponent checks before moving."
+5. Set one process goal.
+For example, "check all opponent checks before moving."

 Expected outcome: By week four you should lose well, analyzing losses calmly and extracting patterns.
 Detachment lowers burnout and improves risk calibration, so you take good chances instead of avoiding pain.